KatyaKoprykova/PDP/README.md

 Hello.
-It is manual for your code/
+It is manual for your code, hello